 He smiled to himself and basked in rekindled pride over the great amounts of money he raised on television.

 His eyes scanned the bookshelves.
 Most of the books were purchased from the church’s research budget.
 Except for the rare ones, which were either purchased by himself or given to him by admirers.

-A section of the bookshelf framed a large-screen Sony, on which he previewed his television programs.
-It was the best TV set money could buy, he prided himself.
+A section of the bookshelf framed an alcove for a bulky Sony television set on which he previewed his television programs.
+The best TV money can buy, he prided himself.
 The Lord deserves the best!

 Another wall was devoted to a display of framed and mounted certificates, citations, medallions, honorary doctorate degrees, and sundry other awards given to him over the years.
-Among them were plaques presented to him by-the National Religious Broadcasters for his television and radio ministry, and by the Christian Booksellers Association for his several best-sellers.
+Among them were plaques presented to him by Christian broadcasters for his television and radio ministry, and by Christian publishing for his several best-sellers.
 But it all seemed so long ago.

-His pride and joy was a small collection of autographed photos of himself with Richard Nixon and every President since.
+His pride and joy was a small collection of autographed photos of himself with his favorite Presidents±Ike, Nixon and Reagan.
 The Pastor had preached for every one of them at White House chapel services.

 There were three other autographed pictures of which he was particularly proud.
 He was in all of them, posing with some of the most respected preachers and evangelists in the world at that time; men whom he considered his contemporaries: Billy Graham, Robert Schuller, Pat Robertson, and Jerry Falwell.

 Other photos were of the Pastor with rich and famous corporate moguls, movie stars, and politicians.
 Several had spoken before his congregation and appeared on his television program.
 Celebrity appearances always drew more viewers—and more donations.